alibaba/GraphScope/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GNNs have been successfully applied in many real-world applications, such as ecommerce recommendation systems and finatial risk control platforms, where billion-scale graphs are very common.
+GNNs have been successfully applied in many real-world applications, such as ecommerce recommendation systems and financial risk control platforms, where billion-scale graphs are quite common.
 The learning engine in GraphScope (GLE) can efficiently support distributed GNN training on large-scale graphs in such industrial scenarios.
 GLE provides both Python and C++ interfaces for graph sampling operations and a gremlin-like GSL (Graph Sampling Language) interface to ease the definition of sampling queries.
 For GNN models, GLE provides a set of paradigms and processes for model development,